 That being said, there are five countries in Africa that I believe show the most promise, and getting in now will be one of the wisest investments of this century:

-Kenya is home to the fastest growing economy in Africa, and the third fastest in the world.
-Its location on the eastern shore of Africa positions it as a transportation hub and gateway to the continent.
-It’s the largest economy in East Africa and has a young, highly-educated, English speaking workforce.
+Kenya’s location on the eastern shore of Africa positions it as a transportation hub and gateway to the continent.
+It’s the largest economy in East Africa and has a young, highly educated, English-speaking workforce.
 Because of this, it’s the regional headquarters for virtually all multinational brands in the area.
-It’s capital, Nairobi is the largest city between Cairo and Johannesburg.
+Its capital, Nairobi, is the largest city between Cairo and Johannesburg.

-Kenya is making huge investments in transportation, telecommunications, energy (such as a $700 million wind power project by Google) and grid infrastructure.
-Finding an opportunity to invest in a complementary vertical would be where I would see opportunity in what is one of the more stable regions of Africa.
-Also, with high speed internet, VC firms, a tech-savvy workforce, and a time zone compatible with Europe and Asia, Kenya is one of the top places in Africa to launch a startup.
+Kenya is making huge investments in transportation, telecommunications, energy, and grid infrastructure.
+Finding an opportunity to invest in a complementary vertical would be where I would see opportunity in one of Africa’s more stable regions.
+Also, with high-speed internet, VC firms, a tech-savvy workforce, and a time zone compatible with Europe and Asia, Kenya is one of the top places in Africa to launch a startup.

 With strong property rights, a mature, diversified economy, and improving infrastructure, Kenya is one of the top African countries to invest in or in which to start a business.